DanielBradford/rubic/testing.md

 - The edit recipe type function in the management suite is still in development.
 The issue is not how it operates but what way it can be presented to the user most efficiently.

+- After calling any search function there is a vulnerability if the user clicks the browsers back button.
+The form data is lost and crashes the application.
+THIS REMAINS UNFIXED

 ## **Development Tools Testing**